 This program is free and open to all piano students who take individual instruction at Third Street.
 Click here to read the guidelines.
 If you are interested in participating, talk to your teacher or the Piano Department Chairperson, Joan Forsyth.
 Registration for the 2019-20 Piano Certificate Program takes place online between October 5, 2019 and January 15, 2020.

 The Piano Olympics are a fun way for students to strengthen skills and gain a sense of accomplishment.
 Students are divided into teams by skill level and age, and compete for their adopted “countries” with prizes given to all participants.
 The emphasis is on participation, preparation and team spirit.
-The Piano Olympics conclude with an international reception.
-This program is free to all students enrolled in piano instruction.
+The Piano Olympics takes place in January and is free to all students enrolled in piano instruction.

 Piano Monster Concert